Expensive assets justify their place on the Balance sheet by earning returns.

 Further resources on Asset, Capital, and Financial structures

-The entire practice of acquiring, using, and disposing of assets is known as asset life cycle management.
-The specific activities and methods that asset managers use differs among different kinds of assets.
+The entire practice of acquiring, using, and disposing of assets is known as asset lifecycle management.
+The specific activities and methods that asset managers use differ among different kinds of assets.
 Generally, however, those responsible for managing assets try to use best-practice methods for pursuing the following objectives:

-- This means assets are not wasted or allowed to sit idle.
+• Assets must not be wasted or allowed to sit idle.

-- This may involve working with other managers to improve or re-design processes that impact asset utilization and productivity.
+• Asset managers may need to work with other managers to improve or processes that impact asset utilization and productivity.

 Reaching Asset Base Objectives

-Reaching these objectives requires very good knowledge of asset ...
+Reaching these objectives requires an excellent knowledge of asset…

-- This means knowing specifically how each assets class contributes to meeting business objectives for operational performance,
+• Asset managers must know specifically how each assets class contributes to meeting business objectives for operational performance.

-- This also means knowing asset life cycle total cost of ownership
+• Asset managers must also understand asset lifecycle total cost of ownership

-- Advancements and the current state of technology.
-This is obviously true for computing and communications technology, but it is also important for:
+• Advancements and the current state of technology.
+The need for current technical knowledge is critical when assets include computing and communications technology, but it is also important for:

-- Asset depreciable life, economic life, and service life.
+• Asset depreciation life, economic life, and service life.

-- Residual value at the end of depreciable life.
+• Residual value at the end of depreciation life.

 Tangible vs. Intangible Assets